Cytomegalovirus (CMV)

 For unknown reasons, CMV pneumonia without a co-infecting pathogen is uncommon.

-In patients with HIV infection, CMV involves the entire GI tract.
+In patients with HIV infection, CMV can involve parths of the entire GI tract.
 In the upper GI tract, CMV has been isolated from esophageal ulcers, gastric ulcers, and duodenal ulcers.
 Patients with upper GI tract esophageal disease can present with painful dysphagia.
 Patients with CMV disease of the lower GI tract may present with diarrhea (colitis).
-CMV colitis frequently affects only the right colon, necessitating full colonoscopy and multiple biopsies for accurate diagnosis.[41]
+CMV colitis frequently affects only the right colon, necessitating full colonoscopy and multiple biopsies for accurate diagnosis.[48]
 Diagnosis of CMV GI disease depends on a biopsy specimen demonstrating the typical CMV intranuclear inclusions.

 Recovery of CMV in tissue culture may be helpful but is difficult to interpret because of CMV shedding.
 CMV may be isolated from many different sites and is not necessarily associated with disease, reinforcing the need for histopathologic examination.